TGfU Category: Net/Wall Games

 Key Movement Skills, Concepts, and Strategies

-Throughout the activity, consider highlighting the following skills, concepts, and strategies for sending an object over a net and into a designated area/target.
-Note that this list is not exhaustive and further learning opportunities may arise during the task.
+Throughout the activity, consider highlighting the following skills, concepts, and strategies to help participants send and receive an object to effectively create a rally.
+Note that this is not an exhaustive list and further learning opportunities may arise during the task.

 Movement Skills and Concepts

-Manipulation skills and effort awareness: applying a controlled force to send the object over the net into a designated area (e.g., being able to control the force when sending the object over the net).
+- Manipulation skills and effort awareness: applying a controlled force to the object (e.g., being able to control how forcefully the arm swings when sending the object to maintain a rally).

-- Tactical awareness: developing an understanding of the principles of play (e.g., knowing where and how to send the object over the net to make it land in a designated area)
+- Tactical awareness: developing an understanding of the principles of play (e.g., knowing where and how to send and receive the object to maintain a successful rally).

 - To elevate participant voice and choice, periodically pause the activity and share the variations with participants.
 Ask them to determine how they would like to change the activity to maximize the fun, inclusion, meaningful participation, and success for everyone.
 Encourage participants to add any variations of their own.